Stevanato Group (NYSE:STVN) Updates FY 2021 Earnings Guidance

-Several analysts recently issued reports on the company.
-KeyCorp assumed coverage on Stevanato Group in a research note on Tuesday, August 10th.
-They issued an overweight rating and a $27.00 target price on the stock.
-Wells Fargo & Company assumed coverage on Stevanato Group in a research note on Tuesday, August 10th.
-They issued an overweight rating and a $24.00 target price on the stock.
-Morgan Stanley raised their target price on Stevanato Group from $26.00 to $28.00 and gave the stock an overweight rating in a research note on Friday.
-Citigroup assumed coverage on Stevanato Group in a research note on Tuesday, August 10th.
-They issued a buy rating and a $27.00 target price on the stock.
-Finally, UBS Group started coverage on Stevanato Group in a research note on Tuesday, August 10th.
-They issued a neutral rating and a $22.00 target price on the stock.
+STVN has been the subject of several recent research reports.
+Citigroup began coverage on shares of Stevanato Group in a research note on Tuesday, August 10th.
+They issued a buy rating and a $27.00 price target for the company.
+UBS Group began coverage on shares of Stevanato Group in a research report on Tuesday, August 10th.
+They issued a neutral rating and a $22.00 price objective on the stock.
+Wells Fargo & Company began coverage on shares of Stevanato Group in a research report on Tuesday, August 10th.
+They issued an overweight rating and a $24.00 price objective on the stock.
+Bank of America began coverage on shares of Stevanato Group in a research report on Tuesday, August 10th.
+They issued a buy rating and a $26.00 price objective on the stock.
+Finally, Morgan Stanley boosted their price objective on shares of Stevanato Group from $26.00 to $28.00 and gave the company an overweight rating in a research report on Friday, August 20th.
 One analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and a consensus target price of $25.57.
+The stock presently has a consensus rating of Buy and a consensus target price of $25.57.

 Stevanato Group S.p.A. is a provider of drug containment, drug delivery and diagnostic solutions to the pharmaceutical, biotechnology and life sciences industries.
 Stevanato Group S.p.A. is based in PIOMBINO DESE, Italy.